-Every student has a comprehensive record of all formal documents of completion of required tasks and approval to proceed.
+Per the Standards of Accreditation, every student has a comprehensive record of all formal documents of completion of required tasks and approval to proceed.
 In addition, students are encouraged to create a portfolio for tracking their own progress in terms of clinical training, teaching effectiveness, and research accomplishments.